Jaingarveet/Agentic_Research_Team/README.md

 A hierarchical, multi-agent research pipeline built with [LangGraph](https://python.langchain.com/docs/langgraph).
 This system dynamically provisions parallel AI analysts to research a topic, conduct simulated expert interviews, compile a comprehensive technical report, and self-heal LaTeX compilation errors before deterministically committing the final paper to Overleaf.

-**My main motivation for this project was to do a case study in AI Platform Engineering and an attempt to make agentic workflows as deterministic as possible with minimal user interaction.**
+**My main motivation for this project was to do a case study in AI Platform Engineering and an attempt to make agentic workflows as deterministic as possible with minimal user interaction.
+The goal was not to create a fully autonomous research system, but to experiment with designing controllable, modular, and fault-tolerant LLM pipelines with minimal user intervention.**

 **KEYWORDS:**  parallel sub-graphs, self-healing loop, human-in-the loop checkpoints, dynamic summarization middleware, retry policies, audience modelling, conditional re-routing and web_search funcitonality.